Understanding Military Divorce in New York

 Making any marriage work takes a lot of time and energy.
 Military marriages face unique challenges and stress, making healthy relationships even harder to maintain.
 And just as military marriage is unique, so is military divorce.

 If you are a serviceman or servicewoman considering divorce — or already there — understanding the divorce environment you face is important.
-In working with service members for over 20 years, I help my clients understand and take advantage of protections legally available only to those in the military, including the following:
+In working with service members for 25 years, I help my clients understand and take advantage of protections legally available only to those in the military, including the following:

 - Servicemembers Civil Relief Act (SCRA).
 Signed into law in 2003, SCRA revised and expanded protections available to servicemembers under the federal Soldiers and Sailors Civil Relief Act of 1940 (SSCRA).
 Provisions of SCRA encourage active military members to focus on duties by suspending specific civil legal actions and transactions against them, including divorce, until after return from active duty.